2004Ramya/Counting-sort/README.md

- Counting Sort in Radix Sort
+===> Counting Sort in Radix Sort

 - It is non-comparision sort
-- no -ve nos
+- no negative numbers
-- no long nos
+- no long numbers
-- short confined nos only ex:- 0-100
+- short confined nos only ex:- 0 - 100

 EX:--

 Value:- 2 1 1 0 2 5 4 0 2 8  7  7  9  2  0  1  9
 Index:- 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16